What is Ratio Analysis: Types, Purpose, and Uses

 • It helps you compare different companies to identify which one is performing better.
 It becomes easier to choose a stronger one.

-• It provides investors, managers, and analysts with a clear understanding of a company’s financial health, allowing them to make wiser decisions on investment, strategies, and management.
+• It gives investors, managers, and analysts a clear understanding of a company’s financial health.
+This helps them make smarter decisions on investment, strategies, and management.

 • Ratio analysis monitors trends over time.
-That assists businesses in identifying changes, such as declining sales or rising expenses, and plan accordingly.
+This assists businesses in identifying changes, such as declining sales or rising expenses, and plan accordingly.

 • It helps in making significant decisions related to investment, budgeting, lending, and overall financial health.